First published 21 January 2020. Edited 25 June 2020.

-Here's the schedule so far, date by date.
+Here's the schedule for 2020 so far, date by date.

 Synopsis: An epic, fictionalised re-telling of the life of legendary Australian bushranger Ned Kelly, revealing the essence behind his notorious life.